 Courier, light deliveries

-Retirees can make extra money delivering groceries, medicines, gift baskets or other items.
+Retirees can make extra money shopping for and delivering groceries, medicines, gift baskets and other items.
+The coronavirus pandemic put companies such as Instacart, DoorDash and Shipt in hiring mode.

 A law office or other nearby business nearby may need someone to mail or hand-deliver documents.
 Or maybe you know people who don’t drive and are willing to pay someone to grocery shop, run errands or take them to appointments.